Table of Contents

 3. Insurance Eligibility and Coverage Validation

 Eligibility errors are a major denial driver.
 Federal analyses show eligibility mismatches among the most common causes of claim rejection across outpatient care.
+This also encompasses end-to-end rcm for dermatology practices as they are form a integrated ecosystem.

 Automation impact:

-• Real-time eligibility checks before visits
+- Real-time eligibility checks before visits

-• Patient corrections triggered pre-arrival
+- Patient corrections triggered pre-arrival

-• Fewer write-offs and surprise balances
+- Fewer write-offs and surprise balances

 4. Prior Authorization for High-Value Dermatology Procedures